Win11Strove/babylon-chain/x/finality/README.md

    storage.
 If the finality provider has also voted for the block at the same height, then this finality provider is slashed, i.e., its voting power is removed, equivocation evidence is recorded, and a slashing event is emitted.
-8. If the voted block's `AppHash` is same as that of the canonical block at the same height, then this means the finality provider has voted for the canonical block, and the Babylon node will store this finality vote to the finality vote storage.
+8. If the voted block's `AppHash` is the same as that of the canonical block at the same height, then this means the finality provider has voted for the canonical block, and the Babylon node will store this finality vote to the finality vote storage.
 If the finality provider has also voted for a fork